bowman2001/perplexdoc/content/doc/intro/hugo/index.md

 ## Getting started

-The [Hugo documentation site][hugodoc] addresses developers mostly and offers detailed information.
-Only a small fraction of it is necessary to produce a professional static website with this theme.
+The [Hugo documentation site][hugodoc] addresses developers mostly and offers detailed and extensive information.
+Only a small part of it is necessary to produce a professional static website using a fully functional theme.

 ### Install Hugo